Jeremy1980/LDBoxer/README.md

 1. Many "top" and "bottom" versions of boxed parts are missing, and still need to be created.
 Still, most of the important parts are finished.
 1. The spreadsheet "boxes_checklist.xlsx" is used to keep track of all the boxed parts.
 1. LDBoxer currently cannot process any SNOT parts.
 Limited handling of SNOT parts may be added in the future.

+# To Do

-1. Note that many boxed parts still have incorrect or missing back face culling (BFC) information, and need to be fixed/updated.
-They throw quite a few other errors in LDView, too.
+1. Many boxed parts still have incorrect or missing back face culling (BFC) information, and need to be fixed/updated.
+1. Need to create LGEO equivalents of all the boxed parts.